guumaster/hostctl/docs/content/docs/guides/sync_with_docker_compose.md

 * `--network networkID|networkName` filter only containers of an specific docker network.

-* `--profile,-p name` profile where docker information will be set.
-Default to Docker Compose project name.

 * `--compose-file /path/to/docker-compose.yml` set the path of docker-compose.yml file to use.
 Defaults to `$PWD/docker-compose.yml`

 * `--prefix` keep the prefix used by Docker Compose based on the folder name.
 Defaults to `false`.